project42da/visualstudio-docs.ko-kr/docs/ide/how-to-split-a-class-into-partial-classes-class-designer.md

 ---
-title: "방법: 클래스를 Partial 클래스로 분할(클래스 디자이너) | Microsoft Docs" ms.custom: ms.date: 11/04/2016
+title: 'How to: Split a Class into Partial Classes (Class Designer) | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer:
-ms.reviewer: